BrenoFariasdaSilva/Worked-Example-Miner/PyDriller/README.md

 </div>

 TODO: Verify why the things of not repeating the metrics values in the metrics_track_record dictionary in the metrics_changes.py script, cause it might be making a problem that we have less metrics evolution than the number of commits of that file?
+Lines 243 and 244

 TODO: Update the README.md file about what the scripts do after the new changes.